aws-deepracer-community/deepracer-core/README.md

 You can run the docker image with `docker run --rm --name dr --env-file ./robomaker.env --network sagemaker-local -p 8080:5900 -it nabcrr/deepracer_robomaker:console`

+If you want an advanced startup that I generally use to see everything you can use `docker run --rm --name dr --env-file ./robomaker.env --network sagemaker-local -p 8080:5900 -v $(pwd)/aws-robomaker-sample-application-deepracer/simulation_ws/src:/app/robomaker-deepracer/simulation_ws/src -v $(readlink -f ../robo/checkpoint):/root/.ros/ -it nabcrr/deepracer_robomaker "./run.sh build distributed_training.launch"`.
+This
+command mounts all the directories to local directories so you can see all the files.
+You can replace the `"./run.sh"` part to `bash` and you will get a shell in the container.

 ### Viewing Gazebo and the car running
 You can run `vncviewer localhost:8080` to get a VNC view of the running container.